-The plants that grow from Girl Scout Cookie seeds are tall and flexible, requiring some basic knowledge of low-stress training (LST) techniques.
+The plants are tall and flexible, requiring some basic knowledge of low-stress training (LST) techniques.
 Their stretchiness makes them easy to mold and train.
 They also forgive rookie mistakes and recover fast.

-Optimal growing conditions and climate for Girl Scout Cookies weed
+Optimal growing conditions and climate for Girl Scout Cookies seeds

-If your outdoor temperature is slightly hotter, the plants can still thrive, but plant indoors if it's too humid.
+If your outdoor temperature is slightly hotter, the plants can still thrive but plant indoors if it's too humid.
 When growing indoors, aim for temperatures between 68℉–79℉.
-If it's slightly off, your plants can still survive, but they face serious damage if humidity offsets.
+If it's slightly off, your plants can still survive but face serious damage if humidity offsets.

-The plants from Girl Scout Cookie seeds feminized and Autoflower GSC are prone to mold and mildew, so watching relative humidity (R.H.) levels is essential.
+The plants are prone to mold and mildew, so watching relative humidity (R.H.) levels is essential.
 Humidity should be higher when vegging to reduce salt levels, and it should be decreased during flowering.

 Keep R.H. levels between 50–60% during the vegetative stage, then drop the rate by 5% every week.
 It should be sitting at 30% during flowering, especially during the last two weeks of blooming.
 The most efficient way to lower humidity levels is to use a dehumidifier.